 The Age Discrimination in Employment Act (ADEA) is a federal law that protects workers and job applicants age 40 and over from age-based discrimination.
 The Equal Employment Opportunity Commission (EEOC) offers additional information and services to victims of age discrimination.

-Keep Your Resume to One Page: Sure, you’ve got pages of experience, but don’t make the hiring manager wade through your life history.
-Keep your resume short, sweet and to the point.
+Sure, you’ve got pages of experience, but don’t make the hiring manager wade through your life history.
+Keep your resume short, sweet, and to the point.

-Network: Knowing someone–or, knowing someone who knows someone–is the best way to get a job.
+Knowing someone–or knowing someone who knows someone–is the best way to get a job.
 And, luckily, networking has never been easier.
 Get yourself on LinkedIn and expand your network exponentially.

 More and more older Americans are becoming entrepreneurs–starting their own businesses and becoming their own bosses with their years of experience.

 If you are still working and want to keep your job as you age, here are a few tips:

-It is important for you to maintain good relationships with your supervisors and co workers.
+It is important for you to maintain good relationships with your supervisors and co-workers.

 Knowing that your current job and job prospects have a somewhat precarious nature to them, it is important to have a good retirement plan in place.
 You should know what you have and what you need for a secure future.